lsamaroo/editrowform/README.md

 	    		 * @param row is the row element being edited
 	    		 * @param rowValues is an array of values entered into the form.
 It's the values of all the input elements in the form.
 	    		 *
-	    		 * @return false to stop the save.
-True to continue as normal.
+				 * @return false to stop the plugin from updating the row values and hiding the dialog.
+	    		 * For example you may want to wait untill after a ajax callback and manually update the row
+	    		 * instead of having the plugin do it.
 	    		 *
 	    		 */